Fury in the West: Reception

 Fury in the West received mixed reviews, with critics disagreeing over the new "straggler" rule.

+In Issue 22 of the British wargaming magazine Perfidious Albion, Charles Vasey and Geoffrey Barnard discussed the game.
+Vasey called the game "surprisingly accurate with the stragglers not only representing men who did get lost but the fatigue of units continuously in combat.
+The player who can rest his men should win."
+Barnard replied, "A very interesting and enjoyable game, and compared with other games in the UK it must be considered pretty good value for the money."
+Vasey concluded, "An interesting game with undemanding rules which should be good for novice and buff."
+Barnard concluded, "Sufficient rules are included for players to vary the game, though probably the historical games will remain more interesting."

 In his 1980 book The Best of Board Wargaming, Nick Palmer found the rules to be "exceptionally clear and well conceived, with an extensive example of play dispelling any ambiguities which might remain."
 Palmer liked the new "straggler" rule, calling it "ingenious and I think unique."
 However, Palmer questioned whether the game had much flexibility in strategy, saying, "first the Confederates mass and hammer away trying to create a gap in the Union line, then the Union does the same."
 Despite this, he concluded, "One gets a physically excellent game, and Civil War connoisseurs should have it in their collection."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman was considerably less impressed with the "straggler" rule, saying that it "uses the wrong means to achieve its ends [...] every time a unit moves it loses stragglers: sheer folly!"
 Freeman called the map "a travesty", pointing out that the key defensive placement known as the Sunken Road was in the wrong spot.
 He also questioned the lack of a morale rule, calling it "a key ingredient of the battle."
 Freeman concluded by giving the game a rating of only "Fair", saying, "Let's face it: This is a buzzard — at least as a simulation.
 As a game, it's not bad because Shiloh can be a nip-and-tuck affair until the end of the first day."

 In Issue 9 of Fire & Movement, Al Bisasky commented, "I really dig the hell out of it [...]
 It is enjoyable to play, albeit a bit slowly, and presents enough of a challenge to keep me interested enough to want to play it again."
 Bisalsky concluded, "It captures faithfully the most important factors which decided the actual outcome of the battle: command control and heavy casualties."

 In Issue 54 of Moves, Steve List called the game "good looking" and the counters "striking".
 He gave the game a grade of "B", saying, "The large hexes and the relatively small number of units in play make for an uncrowded map.
 However the game itself is not as beautiful as its components.
 It is solid and competent but not outstanding."